High performance entanglement-assisted quantum LDPC codes need little entanglement: Acknowledgments

 \section{Acknowledgments}

-The author MHH thanks Mark M. Wilde for his useful suggestions and comments on the draft.
+The author MHH thanks Todd Brun and Mark M. Wilde for their useful suggestions and comments on the draft.
 The authors LYH and YWT acknowledge support from National Science Council of the Republic of China under Contract No. NSC.96-2112-M-033-007-MY3.